MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

 In other words, users can never release their own malware or high confidence phishing messages from quarantine, regardless of how you configure the quarantine policy.
 At best, admins can create and use a custom quarantine policy with the **Allow recipients to request a message to be released from quarantine** permission, although we typically don't recommend it.

 ² This policy is used in [preset security policies](preset-security-policies.md) instead of the DefaultFullAccessPolicy policy to enable quarantine notifications.
-See [the next section](#full-access-permissions-and-quarantine-notifications) for more information.

-³ See [the next section](#full-access-permissions-and-quarantine-notifications) for more information about the NotificationEnabledPolicy policy.
+³ Your organization might not have the policy named NotificationEnabledPolicy as described in the next section.

 #### Full access permissions and quarantine notifications

-The default quarantine policy named DefaultFullAccessPolicy duplicates the historical _permissions_ for less harmful quarantined messages, but _quarantine notifications_ are not turned on.
+The default quarantine policy named DefaultFullAccessPolicy duplicates the historical _permissions_ for less harmful quarantined messages, but _quarantine notifications_ aren't turned on in the quarantine policy.
 Where DefaultFullAccessPolicy is used by default is described in the feature tables in [Recommended settings for EOP and Microsoft Defender for Office 365 security](recommended-settings-for-eop-and-office365.md).

-To provide the permissions of the DefaultFullAccessPolicy policy _and_ quarantine notifications for organizations that needed them, we created the policy named NotificationEnabledPolicy to use _in place of_ the DefaultFullAccessPolicy policy based on the following criteria:
+To give organizations the permissions of DefaultFullAccessPolicy with quarantine notifications turned on, we selectively included a default policy named NotificationEnabledPolicy based on the following criteria:

 - The organization existed before the introduction of quarantine policies (July-August 2021).

   **and**

 - The **Enable end-user spam notifications** setting was turned on in one or more [anti-spam policies](anti-spam-policies-configure.md).
-Before the introduction of quarantine policies, this method controlled whether users received notifications about their quarantined messages
+Before the introduction of quarantine policies, this setting determined whether users received notifications about their quarantined messages

 Newer organizations or older organizations that never turned on end-user spam notifications don't have the policy named NotificationEnabledPolicy.

-To give users **Full access** permissions with quarantine notifications, organizations that don't have the NotificationEnabledPolicy policy have the following options:
+To give users **Full access** permissions _and_ quarantine notifications, organizations that don't have the NotificationEnabledPolicy policy have the following options:

+- Use the default policy named DefaultFullAccessWithNotificationPolicy.
 - Create and use custom quarantine policies with **Full access** permissions and quarantine notifications turned on.
-- Use the DefaultFullAccessWithNotificationPolicy.

 ### Quarantine policy permission details

-The following sections describe the effects of preset permission groups and individual permissions in the details of quarantined messages and in quarantine notifications.
+The following sections describe the effects of preset permission groups and individual permissions for uses in quarantined messages and in quarantine notifications.

 #### Preset permissions groups

-The individual permissions that are included in preset permission groups are listed in the table at the beginning of this article.
+The individual permissions that are included in preset permission groups are described in the [Anatomy of a quarantine policy](#anatomy-of-a-quarantine-policy) section.

 ##### No access

-If the quarantine policy assigns the **No access** permissions (admin only access), users will not able to see those messages that are quarantined:
+If the quarantine policy assigns **No access** permissions (admin only access), users can't see quarantined messages:

-- **Quarantined message details**: No messages will show in the end-user view.
+- **Message details in quarantine**: The quarantined messages aren't visible to the user.
-- **Quarantine notifications**: No notifications will be sent for those messages.
+- **Quarantine notifications**: No notifications are sent for those quarantined messages.

 ##### Limited access

-If the quarantine policy assigns the **Limited access** permissions, users get the following capabilities:
+If the quarantine policy assigns **Limited access** permissions, users get the following capabilities:

-- **Quarantined message details**: The following buttons are available:
+- **Message details in quarantine**: The following buttons are available:
   - **Request release**
   - **View message headers**
   - **Preview message**